DylanHobbs/CS4098-Group4/README.md

         password: Password*1
 - At least 1 event created.
 See 4.0
-- Know guest's details, including ID of event they will be attending
+- Know guest's details, including ID of event they will be attending The ID of the event can be found by doing the following:
+          Click the "events tab" at the top of the page.
+          Search for the event the guest will be attending, then view the ID in the "ID" column.

 To register a guest:
-1.Click on management tab at the top of the page.
+1. Click on management tab at the top of the page.
+2. Click 'register guest for an event'
+3. Enter the guest's details.
+Email address is optional but phone number is required.
-2.Click register guest button
+4. Click the Register button to register the guest
-3.Enter the guest's details, and give them a username and password which you send to the guest.
-4.Click the Register button to register the guest 5.The guest's (anonymised) dietary requirements will be display upon viewing the event, as will their name in the guest list
+5. The guest's (anonymised) dietary requirements will be displayed upon viewing the event, as will their name in the guest list.
+To view the event:
+        Click the events tab at the top of the page Click the 'view' button beside the event the guest was registered for
+6. The guest's name and phone number will be shown in the 'Attending' list, and their anonymised dietary requirements are shown in the dietary column at the top of the page
 ```

 **I want to be able to update event information and submit event updates [Product Backlog Number: 5]**